splynx/docs/files/en/customer_portal/change_plan_from_customer_portal/change_plan_from_customer_portal.md

 ![](img_ks_000006.png)

-If other plans are not chosen in the drop-down list of the field `Tariff plans available in customer portal` by administrator, customer can still perform the request:
+If other plans are not chosen in the drop-down list of the field `Tariff plans available in customer portal` by administrator, customer can still perform the request to change the plan:

 ![](no_plan_chosen.png)